 RULE 6a: Goal Kicks 4v4 – Goal kicks may be taken from any point of the end line.

-RULE 6b: Goal Kicks 5v5 – Goal kicks result in a restart by the goalkeeper with the ball in his/her hands, must be thrown.
+RULE 6b: Goal Kicks 5v5 – Goal kicks result in a restart by the goalkeeper with the ball in his/her hands, must be thrown or rolled.

 RULE 7a: Penalty Kicks 4v4 – PKs shall be awarded if, in the referee’s opinion, a scoring opportunity was nullified by an infraction (the infraction does not automatically result in a red card).
 Penalty kicks are direct kicks taken from the center of the mid-line with all players (on both teams) behind the mid-line.
 Penalty kicks are dead ball infractions.
 If a goal is not scored, the defense obtains possession with a goal kick.

 RULE 7b: Penalty Kicks 5v5 – PKs shall be awarded if, in the referee’s opinion, a scoring opportunity was nullified by an infraction (the infraction does not automatically result in a red card).
-Penalty kicks are direct kicks taken from the penalty spot.
+Penalty kicks are direct kicks taken from the top of the 3-point arc.

 RULE 8a: Goal Scoring 4v4– A goal may only be scored from a touch (offensive or defensive) within the team’s offensive half on the field.
 The ball must be completely on the offensive half of the field, and cannot be touching the mid-line (e.g., kick-off).
 If a player in their defensive half kicks the ball across the midline and the ball hits another player (offensive or defensive) and the ball goes in the goal, a goal will be awarded.
 If a ball is kicked from the defensive half and is not touched before the ball rests in the goal, a goal kick is awarded to the defensive team.
 A goal cannot be scored from an indirect kick, such as a kick-in from out-of- bounds.

 RULE 8b: Goal Scoring 5v5– A goal can be scored from anywhere on the court.
-Kick ins and goalkeeper throws are indirect.
+Kick ins and goalkeeper throws/rolls are indirect.
 Corner kicks are direct.

 RULE 9: 5 Yard Rule – In all dead-ball situations, defending players must stand at least five yards away from the ball.
 If the defensive player’s goal is closer than five yards, the ball shall be played five yards from the goal box in line with the direction of play prior to the penalty.